lebadac/CustomerBot/README.md

 Here is my python source code for FusionBot - a chatbot combines rule-based responses, machine learning, and recommendation system technologies for suporting customer on buying a product.
 With my code, you could:
 * **Interact with the chatbot in a traditional Q&A style, receiving relevant responses to your questions.**
 * **Receive tailored product recommendations based on your specific needs and preferences**

+## FusionBot
+The script and demo will be released soon